 Yes, we only provide online classes at TCA Online.
+We have been online since 2016.

 Yes.
 Teacher’s whiteboard/PowerPoint can be seen during online (live) lectures to understand the topic even more clearly.